 1. It helps identify loyal customers

 Every boss ever knows how important a loyal customer is.
-There is also the popular statistic which states that it costs 5 times more to acquire a new customer than to retain an existing customer.
+There is also a popular statistic that states that it costs 5 times more to acquire a new customer than to retain an existing customer.

 NPS® is a direct measure of customer loyalty.
 In fact, according to Fred Reichheld — one of the brains behind the NPS® score idea, promoters become a part of the company’s marketing unit.
 They act as walking mouthpieces for a brand’s promotion.
 They voluntarily spread the word about the brand and its products or services to their family, friends, and co-workers.